Experience Beaumont's "Wild Side"

 Feed your adventurous spirit at Gator Country - Texas' only alligator theme park.
 The whole family can have a hands-on experience by helping feed live alligators and take home a picture to prove it!
 (Kids can even swim with alligators when weather permits.)
 View educational demonstrations and see two of the largest alligators in captivity in the State of Texas, Big Tex and Big Al. Gator Country is also home to crocodiles, snapping turtles, snakes and other reptiles.

-Start the day with a hearty breakfast at the Rao's Bakery; the popular cafe opened its first shop in Beaumont in 1941.
-Since then hungry visitors have left full and ready to conquer the day.
-After breakfast head down to Beaumont's "Riverfront Park" in historic downtown and embark on a Neches River Adventures aboard the Cardinal Riverboat, this 37-passenger slow moving boat is perfect for any group looking to relax and soak in the beauty of the Neches River and Big Thicket in comfort.
-The river boat and dock are handicap and wheelchair accessible.
+Embark on a Neches River Adventure aboard the Ivory Bill Riverboat.
+The 37-passenger slow moving boat is perfect for any group looking to relax and soak in the beauty of the Neches River and Big Thicket in comfort.
+The river boat and dock are wheelchair accessible.

 The Big Thicket National Preserve, located just outside of Beaumont consists of nine land units and six water corridors encompassing more than 108,000 acres.
 Approximately 40 miles of trails wind through the Big Thicket, allowing hikers and bikers to observe many different ecosystems.
 Big Thicket activities include: backpacking, biking, bird watching, boating, camping, fishing, hiking, hunting, interpretive programs, canoeing, kayaking, and wildlife viewing.